syds-git/openSUSE-docs-revamped/project/docs/leap_installer.md

-# Step by step guide
+# Step by step guide for openSUSE Leap
 ## Before you continue

-This guide is based on openSUSE Leap and assumes that you will have no other Linux, Windows or MacOS operating systems installed along openSUSE.
-However, the differences between the installers for the openSUSE variants - like Tumbleweed, MicroOS and Kubic - are miniscual and most parts of the installer will be identical.
+This guide is based on **openSUSE Leap** and assumes that you will have no other Linux, Windows or MacOS operating systems installed along openSUSE.
+However, the differences between the installers for the openSUSE variants - like Tumbleweed, MicroOS and Kubic - are miniscule and most parts of the installer will be identical.
 Expect slight differences in *System Role* and *Installation Settings*.

 ### Minimum System Requirements